RajBehere0190/VPC-with-servers-in-private-subnets-and-NAT/README.md

 **Security**
  We might create for the security group that you associate with your servers.
 The security group must allow traffic from the load balancer over the listener port and protocol.
 It must also allow health check traffic.

+The below image can help us to understant the overall concept.

 ![image](https://github.com/RajBehere0190/VPC-with-servers-in-private-subnets-and-NAT/assets/117808263/325db66c-3f2c-4f7f-b045-7bf4dc288cc5)